mamba-org/mamba/README.md

 Mamba is a reimplementation of the bits which are somewhat slow in conda.
 Mamba uses:

 - parallel downloading of JSON files using multiprocessing, and reusing conda's caches
-- simdjson, a hyper high performance library in C++ to parse the repodata.json (which is getting larger and larger, e.g. for conda-forge)
 - libsolv for speedy dependency solving, a state of the art library used in the package manager of Fedora and others

 At the same time, mamba re-uses a lot of conda's codebase to parse the command line and execute the transaction (installation & deinstallation of packages).